logicblocks/jason/README.md

 JSON encoding and decoding function construction with support for configurable key conversion.

+Supports:
+- conversion from kebab-case keywords to camel case JSON and back again by default
+- correct key conversion for JSON payloads including metadata, (e.g., as in HAL), indicated by a (configurable) underscore prefix
+- configuration of all key conversions
+- serialisation of `org.joda.time` and `java.time` types

 ## Install

 Add the following to your `project.clj` file: